-This collection comprises about 178 objects donated to Museum Victoria by Myles Whelan in 1991.
+This collection comprises about 178 objects donated to Museums Victoria by Myles Whelan in 1991.
 Consisting of bricks, industrial safety signs and posters, demolition equipment and relics from various demolished buildings, the collection came from Whelan the Wrecker, once Melbourne's most famous demolition company.
-Founded by James Whelan in 1892, the company was began as a carting business, carrying goods of all sorts around Melbourne, before demolition and resale of the secondhand materials from demolished buildings became its main trade.
+Founded by James Whelan in 1892, the company began as a carting business, carrying goods of all sorts around Melbourne, before demolition and resale of the secondhand materials from demolished buildings became its main trade.
 The company's modern name, 'Whelan the Wrecker', was only adopted in 1938, though it had been known informally by the name for decades before then.
 After three generations of family ownership the company went into receivership and ceased trading during the 1991 recession.

 Whelan the Wrecker became famous around Melbourne in part because of their slogan.
 Wherever they were demolishing buildings they put up a sign that read 'WHELAN THE WRECKER IS HERE'.
 This well known slogan made their part in the demise of many of Melbourne's older buildings quite clear.
 During the 1970s there were debates about the preservation of historic buildings, the building of freeways and the demolition of working class housing areas in cities across Australia.
 When these issues came up in Melbourne, sites where Whelan's were working became the centre of protests and legal wrangling.
 In the eyes of campaigners for historic preservation, such as the Victorian Heritage Trust, the demolishers were working for governments and developers who had no appreciation of the past.
 They cared not for the beauty of long cherished landmarks neglected by their owners or the vibrant communities that had become their custodians, only for the profits that redevelopment offered.
-As a result Whelans came to be regarded with contempt by many for their part in carrying out these acts of destruction.
+As a result, Whelans came to be regarded with contempt by many for their part in carrying out these acts of destruction.

 Some of the objects in this collection point to another side of the Wrecker's approach to their work.
 As well as wrecking buildings and selling on the remains, the family and workers at Whelan's were also collectors.
 The collection held today by the Museum was initially gathered together by people who had a sense of the importance of the buildings that they were knocking down, or at least the attractiveness of some of their parts.
 The fact that objects like the Bull's head plaque from the Bull and Mouth Hotel, the custom made cast iron from the Federal Coffee Palace (later to be known as the Federal Hotel), and the Coat of Arms from Melbourne's Eastern Market were saved, show that sometimes there was more than just wrecking going on.